November 7th, 2023 - 3 min read

 Small businesses sometimes run with the misconception that they’re less likely to be hit by a ransomware attack, as it would be more lucrative for hackers to target larger organisations.
 However, SMEs are more vulnerable to ransomware attacks for three reasons.

-- Their security protocols and disaster management plans may not be as detailed or effective as those of larger organisations, making them easier targets.
+Their security protocols and disaster management plans solutions may not be as detailed or effective as those of larger organisations, making them easier targets.

 No matter how large or small your organisation is, it is important that cyber security protocols be put in place to protect it from malicious ransomware attacks.
 So, what are a few basic steps you can take to keep your business safe?